Black Nazarene: Claims of indigenous idolatry

-According to the rector of the basilica, Father José Clemente Ignacio, the image's procession and devotional practices reflect the "Filipino trait to want to wipe, touch, kiss, or embrace sacred objects if possible", and reflect an indigenous belief in "the presence of the Divine in sacred objects and places."
+According to the rector of the basilica, Father José Clemente Ignacio, the image's procession and devotional practices reflect the "Filipino trait to want to wipe, touch, kiss, or embrace sacred objects if possible", and reflect indigenous belief in "the presence of the Divine in sacred objects and places."

-According to Jaime Laya, these practices are a modernized form of indigenous idolatry, a continuation of the pre-Christian practice of revering sacred objects by pious touching (Filipino: Hipo / Himas).
-Elizabeth Pisares also states that this is a revised idolatry of pre-colonial times, and suggests its link with social disparities among Filipinos.
+According to Jaime Laya, these practices are a modern form of indigenous idolatry, a continuation of the pre-Christian act of revering sacred objects through pious touching (Filipino: hipò, himas).
+Elizabeth Pisares also states that this is a revision of the idolatry from the pre-colonial era, and suggests its link with social disparities among Filipinos.

 According to Mariano Barbato, the debate over the icon comes down to personal interpretations of what constitutes idolatry.